Causes of the Armenian genocide: Wartime radicalization

 According to one view, the CUP entered World War I to roll back Ottoman losses and impose a radical solution to its perceived minority problems.
 However, the CUP was reluctant to enter the war and put off its entry in hopes that the war would end first.
 Suny states that if the Ottoman Empire had not entered the war on the side of the Triple Alliance, "in all likelihood there would have been no Armenian Genocide".
 Yektan Turkyilmaz proposed that if the war occurred one or two years later, after the reforms had been implemented, "it is very possible that the persecution, forced deportation and extermination of Ottoman Armenians would not have been viewed as easy an option".

 Bloxham was the first to propose, in 2003, that the genocide emerged from a process of cumulative radicalization during the war: in other words, that genocide was not decided during a single meeting during one day but evolved over time.
 The concept of cumulative radicalization was developed to explain how relations between perpetrators and victims deteriorate and genocide is driven forward by local conditions and factors.
 According to this approach, supported by members of the Workshop for Armenian/Turkish Scholarship, genocide emerged gradually from the March 1915 decree for limited deportation of Armenians from militarily sensitive areas.

 War enabled the CUP to shut down the Ottoman Parliament and strictly control information.

-The eastern provinces where Armenian settlement was most heavy bordered Russia and were a security concern for the CUP, as it was feared that they would collaborate with Russia.
-Suny states that the various repressive measures taken against Armenians provoked the very resistance that they intended to quell.
+The eastern provinces of the Ottoman Empire that comprised Western Armenia was a security concern for the CUP, as it was feared that the Armenian residents would collaborate with Russia.
+This fear prompted the Ottomans to send representatives to the Armenian congress held at Erzurum in 1914, during which the Ottomans appealed to the Armenians to initiate an insurrection from within the Russian Empire.
+Suny states that the various repressive measures taken against Armenians by the Ottoman government provoked the very resistance that they intended to quell.

 The question of when the perpetrators decided to commit genocide is important to this discussion as it indicates what circumstances led to the decision.
 Most historians argue that the final decision to commit the genocide was made in late March or mid-April 1915.
 Akçam argues that, while the decision was a process, the final decision had already been made prior to 3 March.
 Citing the killings of Russian Armenians during the Caucasus campaign at the end of 1914, historian Candan Badem states "the decision was probably taken even before the Ottoman disaster at Sarıkamış" in early 1915.
 Bloxham considers that a policy of total deportation did not fully emerge until the early summer and even deportation did not necessarily mean a decision to kill the Armenians, at least not initially.